 Methods.
 This was a retrospective cohort study.
-79 consecutive feet (49 MIS and 3 open distal chevron osteotomy) were followed up for a minimum 24 months (range 24-58).
+79 consecutive feet (49 MIS and 32 open distal chevron osteotomy) were followed up for a minimum 24 months (range 24-58).
 All patients were clinically assessed using the Manchester-Oxford Foot Questionnaire (MOXFQ).
 Radiographic measures included hallux valgus angle (HVA), the intermetatarsal angle (IMA), hallux interphalangeal angle (HIA), metatarsal phalangeal joint angle (MPJA), distal metatarsal articular angle (DMAA), tibial sesamoid position (TSP), shape of the first metatarsal head (MHS, and plantar offset (amount of plantar translation of metatarsal head following osteotomy).

 Results.
 Clinical post-operative scores in all domains were substantially improved in both groups, but there was no statistically significant difference in improvement of any domain (including the combined score) between open and MIS groups.
 There were significant improvements in all radiological parameters pre and post operatively within each group but there were no differences between the two groups.
+There were no significant differences in complications between the two groups.

 Conclusion.
 The mid-term results of this third generation technique show that it is a safe procedure with good clinical outcomes and comparable to traditional comparable open techniques for symptomatic mild-moderate hallux valgus.